 Dive into the areas that you need to improve

-While repetition and regular practice are essential tools when preparing for any type of test, it is also important to think strategically about your preparation.
-For example, if you are taking TOEFL or IELTS, do you find all of their test sections equally easy?
+While regular practice is essential when preparing for any type of test, it is also important to think strategically about your preparation.
+For example, if you are taking TOEFL or IELTS, do you find all their test sections equally easy?
 This seems unlikely!
-Perhaps you have no problem concentrating on the reading, listening, and writing tasks but you feel nervous when having to speak about a given topic in English.
-Or perhaps you get easily confused by multiple choice questions testing different English grammar rules.
-Either way, we all have our weak spots and it is better to find out what yours are as early as possible in your English language practice.
+Perhaps you have no problem concentrating on the reading, listening, and writing tasks but you feel nervous when having to speak in English.
+Or perhaps you get confused by multiple choice questions testing different English grammar rules.
+We all have our weak spots and it is better to find out what yours are as early as possible in your English language practice.

-Your performance at the test should be well-balanced between sections, because during your studies you will need to use vocabulary and grammar in equal measure, as well as apply excellent listening, reading, and speaking skills.
-If you are working with a tutor, they should be able to point out which areas you still need to improve after evaluating your individual performance.
+Your performance at the test should be well-balanced between sections.
+In your studies you will need to use vocabulary and grammar, as well as apply excellent listening, reading, and speaking skills.
+If you are working with a tutor, they should be able to point out which areas you still need to improve.
 So, if you find out along the way that the usage of “I” and “me” gives you trouble, make sure you understand the rules and start applying them with ease.
-With additional focus on your problematic areas, be it grammar or vocabulary, you will start seeing considerable improvement.
+With additional focus on your problematic areas, you will start seeing considerable improvement.

 Build up realistic expectations about your score

-Although this may not seem like a tip on how to self-prepare for the test, you may find it helpful along the way.
-As you have probably found out, starting a graduate study abroad goes hand in hand with reaching a good score on IELTS, TOEFL, or another English proficiency test.
+Although this may not seem like a tip on how to self-prepare for English tests, you may find it helpful along the way.
 If you are an international student struggling with the language and you dedicate sufficient time to prepare, you will not only improve your speaking and writing but you will also gain a much-needed confidence boost.

-However, it is a good idea to develop realistic expectations and adjust your choice of programmes to apply for with your final test score.
-You need to keep up the hard work, but also come to terms with the possibility that some students will perform better on the test than you or that your final score may not be sufficient for a particular school abroad.
-As a third-year English literature student told The Independent in an article about university life, aligning your expectations with reality can be difficult in the beginning:
+However, it is a good idea to develop realistic expectations and adjust your choice of programmes with your final test score in mind.
+You need to keep up the hard work, but also come to terms with the possibility that your final score may not be sufficient for a particular school abroad.
+As a third-year English literature student told The Independent in an article about university life, it can be difficult to align your expectations with reality:

 When I first started my course, I was shocked at how much reading was required, not just the amount of texts, but the number of secondary sources needed as well.
 I soon realised it’s a lot more about your own learning, so I quickly became more organised to make sure I got it all done.